ggreer/the_silver_searcher/README.md

 ## Why use ag? ##

-* The binary name is 33% shorter than ack!
 * It searches through code about 3x-5x faster than ack.
-* It's written in C instead of perl.
 * It ignores files matched by patterns in your .gitignore and .hgignore.
+* The binary name is 33% shorter than ack!
+* It's written in C instead of perl, the lesser of two evils :)
 * If there are files in your source repo that you don't want to search, just add their patterns to a .agignore file. \*cough\* extern \*cough\*

 ## Installation ##